Joel-Data/The-Logistics-Auditor/README.md

 **Business Justification:**
-This feature adds specific business value because it answers a critical question the static analysis cannot, is the late delivery problem getting worse or better over time?
+This feature adds specific business value because it answers a critical question the static analysis cannot — is the late delivery problem getting worse or better over time?
 The analysis revealed two major crisis periods: